Use Spot Instances¶

 --spot when running

-master logs.
-A useful approach is to configure the master with two
+visible in the master logs.
+A useful approach is to configure the master with two resource pools,

 Unlike on-demand instances, the market price of a spot instance varies.
 Once the spot instance has been created, the hourly cost to run that instance is constant, but if you try to create another spot instance, the price may have changed.
 The spot price is typically around 70% less than the on-demand price (see AWS’s spot advisor for up-to-date information), but it can technically rise as high as the on-demand price.

-not be creating spot instances when you expect it to.
-If this is
+Determined may not be creating spot instances when you expect it to.
+If this is preventing

 reductions when using V100s, without specifying a